-Fetty Wap lost his right eye after a childhood incident.
+Fetty Wap lost his left eye after a childhood incident.
 Following this incident, he was found to have congenital glaucoma, a condition that damages the optic nerve.

 Read more about Fetty Wap and the reason he lost his eye below.

 Fetty Wap spoke about how he lost an eye in a radio interview.
 “When I was little, I got into an accident and it gave me congenital glaucoma in both of my eyes.”

 There were concerns that he may lose his vision completely, but luckily, doctors were able to save one eye.
 “I was blessed to still have my vision,” he says.

 His eye, he recognizes, is a unique feature.
 He told an interviewer, “I’m probably one of the first rappers/singers to come on the scene with [only] one eye and be comfortable with it.
 A lot of people are judgmental but it’s all on how you show yourself to the people.
 That’s probably one of the main things people won’t know about me until they see me.”